alessC/MyData2016ConsentExperience/README.md

 # MyData2016ConsentExperience
-Tools used for MyData2016 workshop on consent experience
+This is a repository for the tools used in MyData2016 workshop on consent experience